Nehema-Shalom/AI-for-software_engineering_week2/README.md

 AI for Quality Health: Heart Disease Prediction

 Course: Machine Learning / Artificial Intelligence

-Date: October 2025
-1. Introduction
+INTRODUCTION

 This project focuses on UN Sustainable Development Goal (SDG) 3: Good Health and Well-being, specifically targeting the early detection and prevention of heart disease through Artificial Intelligence.
 Cardiovascular diseases remain one of the leading causes of death globally, and early prediction can significantly improve patient outcomes.

 Using supervised machine learning, this project develops a predictive model that identifies individuals at high risk of heart disease based on clinical and lifestyle data.

-2. Problem Statement
+PROBLEM STATEMENT

 Heart disease prediction using traditional methods often relies heavily on manual interpretation and delayed diagnosis.
 The challenge is to design an AI-driven solution capable of predicting heart disease risk accurately and efficiently from structured patient data, supporting medical professionals in making informed decisions.

-3. Objective
+OBJECTIVE

 To build and evaluate a supervised machine learning model that predicts whether an individual has heart disease based on health parameters such as age, cholesterol level, blood pressure, and other clinical indicators.

-4. Dataset
+DATASET

 The dataset used in this study is the Heart Disease dataset from the UCI Machine Learning Repository, which contains 303 patient records with the following attributes: